The GDS Workflow

 2. Returns graph size and memory requirements

-You will learn how and when to use each of these modes throughout this workshop.
+You will see how and when to use each of these modes as you work through the fraud detection use case.

 Write from algorithm